 Persons are eligible for admission to the Certificate Program in Applied Politics if they have been admitted to study as full-time students, special, or non-degree in any department of the University.
 Students who are pursuing a graduate degree in other departments at the University may be admitted to the Master's level certificate program upon the recommendation of the chair/director of the department/school in which they are enrolled.
-Students shall seek admission to this program by filing an application with the Bliss Institute.
 The student shall schedule courses with the assistance of an advisor at the earliest possible time.